BPM detector plugins can automatically read the tempo and key, making it easy to match loops, samples, or live recordings without any guesswork.

 - System-Wide Audio Analysis

-Mixed In Key Live monitors all audio playing on your Mac or Windows system, which means it works with Spotify, Apple Music, YouTube, DAWs, sample browsers, or even vinyl records routed through your audio interface.
+Mixed In Key Live checks all audio playing on your Mac or Windows computer.
+This means it works with Spotify, Apple Music, YouTube, DAWs, sample browsers, or even vinyl records connected through your audio interface.

 - Graphic Note Visualizer